 AMD Radeon RX Vega 2 vs AMD Radeon RX Vega M GH

-AMD Radeon RX Vega 2► remove
+AMD Radeon RX Vega 2► remove from comparison

 The AMD Radeon RX Vega 2 is an integrated GPU for laptops.
 It is used for the entry level Athlon Silver 3050U APUs, which were launched in early 2020.
 The GPU is based on the Vega architecture (5th generation GCN) and has 2 CUs (= 128 of the 704 shaders) clocked at up to 1100 MHz.
 The performance depends on the configured TDP (12-25 W at launch), the clocks, the cooling, and the memory configuration).
 The GPU should benefit from fast dual-channel DDR4-2400 RAM (contrary to DDR4-2133 single-channel, which is also possible).